nstansby/rpi-rotary-encoder-python/README.md

 * I wanted it to be efficient, because I have a battery-powered project in mind that will use this.
 That means no polling of GPIOs; interrupts are the way to go.

-I was using a fairly high quality [Bournes 24-pulse encoder from Adafruit](https://www.adafruit.com/product/377) when I developed it, and also tested it with a cheaper [Alpha 12-pulse encoder from Elmwood Elecronics](https://elmwoodelectronics.ca/products/9117), and it works fine with both.
+I was using a fairly high quality [Bournes 24-pulse encoder from Adafruit](https://www.adafruit.com/product/377) when I developed it, and also tested it with a cheaper Alpha 12-pulse encoder from ~Elmwood Elecronics~ (Edit: RIP Elmwood; we'll miss you!), and it works fine with both.
 It should work with just about any rotary encoder that uses the standard 2-phase quadrature encoding scheme.

 The principle of operation is pretty straightforward; there are 4 possible states for the encoder outputs, which I refer to as: